openethereum/pwasm-tutorial/README.md

 rustup install nightly
 ```

-Also we need to install `wasm32-unknown-unknown` to compile contract to Wasm:
+Also, we need to install `wasm32-unknown-unknown` to compile contract to Wasm:
 ```bash
 rustup target add wasm32-unknown-unknown
 ```